buildbycj/smart-one-click-setup/README.md

 - **Universal Plugin Support**: Export settings from any WordPress plugin, not just predefined ones
 - **Remote & Local Support**: Import from remote URLs or local theme directories

-Perfect for theme authors who want to provide their users with a one-click demo import experience, and for developers who need to migrate complete site configurations between WordPress installations.

 ## 🎯 Key Features

+### ✨ One-Click ZIP Import/Export
-- **✨ One-Click ZIP Import/Export** - Export everything to a single ZIP file and import from a single ZIP file
+- Export everything to a single ZIP file - content, widgets, customizer, plugins, and Elementor data
+- Import from a single ZIP file - automatically detects and imports all available data
+- Easy site migration and backup - transfer your entire site configuration in one file

+### 🎨 Elementor Compatible
-- **🎨 Elementor Compatible** - Full Elementor support for templates, page data, and kit settings (export and import)
+- Full Elementor support - export and import Elementor templates, page data, and kit settings
+- Preserve all Elementor designs and configurations across sites
+- Seamless integration with Elementor Pro features

-- **🔌 Any Plugin Settings Import/Export** - Export settings from ANY plugin, not just predefined ones
+### 🔌 Any Plugin Settings Import/Export
+- Export settings from ANY plugin - not just predefined ones
+- Custom plugin support - developers can add their own export hooks
+- Selective export - choose which plugins to include in your export
+- Automatic detection of active plugins with customizable export list
 - **Custom Plugin Options** - Add custom option names or values for any plugin (JSON Array or Object format)
 - **Single-Option Plugin Detection** - Automatically handles plugins with nested settings structures

-  - **Supported JSON Formats:**
-    - **JSON Array**: `["option_name_1", "option_name_2"]` - Fetches values from database
-    - **JSON Object**: `{"option_name_1": "value1", "option_name_2": "value2"}` - Uses provided values directly
+### 🌐 Remote File Support
-- **🌐 Remote File Support** - Import from remote URLs with support for presigned URLs (Amazon S3, etc.)
+- Import from remote URLs - no need to download files manually
+- Support for presigned URLs (Amazon S3, etc.) via filters
+- Local file support - use files from your theme directory
+- Flexible file sources - mix and match remote and local files

+### 🚀 Smart Import Interface
+- Predefined demo imports - theme authors can pre-configure imports
+- Manual ZIP upload - import your own exported files
+- Tabbed interface - easy switching between predefined and manual imports
-- **🚀 Smart Import Interface** - Predefined demo imports and manual ZIP upload with tabbed interface
+- Visual preview - see demo imports before importing

+### ⚙️ Developer-Friendly
-- **⚙️ Developer-Friendly** - Comprehensive hooks and filters, WP-CLI commands, and template functions
+- Comprehensive hooks and filters for customization
+- Before/after import actions for custom setup
+- WP-CLI commands for automated imports
+- Template function for theme integration
+- Full WordPress coding standards compliance

 ## 📋 Requirements